 a British barrister, he led the prosecution in the trial of Slobodan Milošević in The Hague and has subsequently worked extensively at the International Criminal Court

-Benedict Rogers, a leading expert on human rights in East Asia, is set to be Chairman of Trustees for Hong Kong Watch.
+Benedict Rogers, a leading expert on human rights in East Asia, is Chairman of Trustees for Hong Kong Watch.